sidisaidkarim/ci_cd_django_docker/README.md

 composed of one single job and 2 steps
 - step one for executing tests
-- step two: checkout code in the server, build container and start docker containers
+- step two: checkout code in the server, build container and start docker containers P.S : if test step fail, deployment will not be executed